Yehan20/Harry-potter-House-finder/README.md

 # Harry Potter House Finder

-## Harry Potter House Finder ,a fun app that finds your matching Hogwarts house based on your personality , after answering the following 10 questions you will be sorted into one of the hogwart houses
+## Harry Potter House Finder ,a fun app that finds your matching Hogwarts house based on your personality , after answering the following 10 questions you will be sorted into one of the Hogwarts houses

 ![](./src/UI/ui-1.PNG)
 ![](./src/UI/ui-2.PNG)